mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- Herd of bulls being kept in a field which has a public footpath running through it.
+They have been there for several weeks at least., 29th June :- [7782465](https://www.fixmystreet.com/report/7782465)
 - Pavement cracking over 9M, 29th June :- [7782238](https://www.fixmystreet.com/report/7782238)
 - Fridge/freezer dumped on junction of Whotethorn Drive and Bouncers Lane, 29th June :- [7782087](https://www.fixmystreet.com/report/7782087)
 - Lamp post entirely covered by vines.
 Light obscured in critical location by bridge, 29th June :- [7781871](https://www.fixmystreet.com/report/7781871)